Affordable

 Importance of EN 14683 Test

-For obtaining a quote on EN 14683 test or to acquire further information regarding our microbiology testing services, please feel free to contact our team of experts at your earliest convenience.
+To obtain a quote on EN 14683 or for more information regarding our microbiology testing services, please contact our team of experts at your earliest convenience.

 FAQs

-The EN 14683 test is applicable to evaluate the suitability of medical face masks for use in operating rooms and healthcare settings with similar requirements.
+The test is applicable to evaluate the suitability of medical face masks for use in operating rooms and healthcare settings with similar requirements.

-At Microbe Investigations, we test for EN 14683 using the following bacterial strain: Staphylococcus aureus (ATCC 6538P).
+At Microbe Investigations Switzerland, we perform this test using Staphylococcus aureus (ATCC 6538P).
 Additional strains can be added on customer request.

 Contact us for more information